rdkcentral/Thunder/docs/plugin/errors.md

 | -32603           | Internal error   | Internal JSON-RPC error.                                     |
 | -32000 to -32099 | Server error     | Reserved for implementation-defined server-errors.           |

-In the below example, an attempt is made in activate a non-existent plugin.
-The Controller plugin returns `ERROR_UNKNOWN_KEY`
+In the below example, an attempt is made to activate a non-existent plugin.
+The Controller plugin returns `ERROR_UNKNOWN_KEY` since to plugin exists with the given callsign.

 :arrow_right: Request